AvnishGameDev/AndroidTemplatePlugin/README.md

 The plugin comes with an example function `Android_ShowToast` which shows an Android Toast.

 ## Support and Issues
-For any issues, questions, or feature requests, please [create an issue](http://192.168.1.10/avnishgamedev/AndroidTemplatePlugin/issues) in the repository.
+For any issues, questions, or feature requests, please [create an issue](http://github.com/avnishgamedev/AndroidTemplatePlugin/issues) in the repository.

 ## License
-Any unauthorized use or download is **strictly prohibited**.
+This project is licensed under the [MIT license](https://github.com/AvnishGameDev/AndroidTemplatePlugin/blob/main/LICENSE).

 ---